This post about my network marketing fail contains affiliate links.

 - I spent five hours training with my friend on a Sunday afternoon.
 I was still excited.

-- I was learning the lingo, drinking the [gluten-free] Kool-aid and was excited to offer these products to my clients.
+- I was learning the network marketing lingo, drinking the [gluten-free] Kool-aid and was excited to offer these products to my clients.

 Then things started to feel real.